KDCube is built around apps

 • the MCP route: /api/integrations/bundles/{tenant}/{project}/{bundle_id}/mcp/{alias}

-• the header name from bundle props, for example X-Versatile-Preferences-MCP-Token
+• the header name from app props, for example X-Workspace-Preferences-MCP-Token

 Authenticated MCP client call